BrockSkaggs/GrokWithBrock/Linear Programming/Pencil Production/pencil_prod_problem.md

 # Pencil Production

 ## Problem
 Consider the Easy Writers company which manufactures and sells wooden pencils.
-The company has two products two products.
+The company has two products.
 The *Economy Writer* is a no frills basic pencil which is intended to appeal to the cost concsious buyer.
 The *Deluxe Writer* is a luxury pencil which has an improved appearance and also comes with a comfort grip component.
 The table below lists the sell price for each product.

 |Product|Sell Price|
 |--|--|